hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

    ![](images/connection_manager_16_pairing_connected_manage_connect_again.png)

    The vehicle will then attempt to connect.
-   On succes it will be shown as connected:
+   On success it will be shown as connected:

    ![](images/connection_manager_10_pairing_connected_manage_connections.png)